MicrosoftDocs/Devices-docs/surface-hub/surface-hub-install-chromium-edge.md

 ### <a name="display-start"></a> Display Microsoft Edge in the Surface Hub Start menu

-Once installed, Microsoft Edge Dev channel will not automatically appear as a pinned app in the Surface Hub Start menu.
-Instead, users will find it under **Start** > **All Apps**.
 If you are using the default Start menu layout, you can install the Start Menu with Microsoft Edge provisioning package to add Microsoft Edge as a pinned app.
 If you want to apply a customized Start menu layout, use the following XML to add a pinned tile for Microsoft Edge.